rezapaki1376/Design-Project/README.md

 ## Introduction

 Welcome to the Repository for the mandatory assignment of Hypermedia Applications.
-The repository is devided into two sections, the **codebase** as well as the **documentation**.
+The repository is divided into two sections, **codebase** as well as **documentation**.

 ## Choices of Implementation and choices of Architecture